Skip to main content

 Think of this as a command-and-control structure.
 The hypothalamus in the brain sends a signal (Gonadotropin-Releasing Hormone) to the pituitary gland.
 The pituitary, in turn, releases Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH) into the bloodstream.
 These hormones travel to the gonads (testes in men, ovaries in women) and instruct them to produce testosterone.

-When are sufficient, they send a signal back to the brain to slow down the initial command, creating a self-regulating loop.
+When testosterone levels are sufficient, they send a signal back to the brain to slow down the initial command, creating a self-regulating loop.
 Age, chronic stress, and certain health conditions can disrupt this delicate communication, leading to the symptoms you may be experiencing.

 Beginning a journey of hormonal optimization means learning the language of your body’s internal communication systems.